struz/smash-move-viewer/README.md

 [@Ruben\_dal](https://twitter.com/Ruben_dal) - one of, if not the best smash scientist around.
 Has helped directly and indirectly in too many ways to list.
 Owner/creator of [the smash calculator](http://rubendal.github.io/Sm4sh-Calculator/).
 Walking encyclopaedia of smash knowledge.

 [@KuroganeHammer](https://twitter.com/KuroganeHammer) - super helpful frame data man of legend.
 Owner/creator of frame data website [kuroganehammer.com](http://kuroganehammer.com/Smash4).
 He and his discord members have been very helpful along the way.

+[@Meshima_](https://twitter.com/Meshima_) - smash scientist from Japan.
+Maintains the [very comprehensive spreadsheet for Smash4 params](https://docs.google.com/spreadsheets/d/1FgOsGYfTD4nQo4jFGJ22nz5baU1xihT5lreNinY5nNQ).
+I have used some of the descriptions from this spreadsheet as tooltips to make reading the hitbox data easier.